morungos/morungos.github.io/_sections/c04-s01-open-ai.md

 One particularly intriguing part of Open AI is its valuation.
 As with a range of modern technology companies, the valuation of Open AI has almost nothing to do with its sales.
-Instead, its valuation is based almost entirely on its *potential* for future market domination.[^Tesla] With this kind of company, it is increasingly common for the bottom line to become almost irrelevant compared to, say, "fear of missing out"
+Instead, its valuation is based almost entirely on its *potential* for future market domination.[^Tesla] With this kind of technology company, it is increasingly common for the bottom line to become almost irrelevant compared to, say, "fear of missing out".
+The phrasing is
+illuminating: the risk of other people succeeding forces people into participating.

+Open AI is far from the only company like this.
+Amazon and Tesla both took over a decade to generate a profit.
+High growth industries do tend to generate higher valuations -- again, this backs up our thesis that a positive risk (a future potential, if you like) can dominate a valuation.

 A second illuminating aspect of Open AI is its response to regulation.
 It has been a vocal advocate for self-regulation, and against government intervention